J-Parkinson/Group_Project_IB-Delta/README.md

 Result of front end integration:
 THE MAIN main, init
-/gui, with /resources, /subpages and main pages /utils, with /csv and /backend stuff (to be integrated)
+/gui, with /resources, /subpages and main pages /utils, with /csv and /backend stuff

+#More Information
+For more information, please find /gui/resources/tutorial.pdf